« Blog Home

 Worldwide Steel buildings are designed to be DIY – that’s a selling point written all over our website.
-But sometimes we find that first-time steel builders, or people who are looking at especially complex or commercial building projects, seem wary.
+But sometimes we find that first-time steel builders, or people who are looking at especially complex or commercial building design projects, still seem wary of the construction process.

 If you’re one of these people – someone asking “can I really do this all by myself?
 Build an entire steel building from the ground up?
-Shouldn’t I hire an architect and an engineer to make sure I’m getting it right?” – here’s the low-down.
+Shouldn’t I hire an architecture firm and an engineer to make sure I’m getting it right?” – here’s the low-down.

 DIY steel is the real deal

 Generally, yes.
 You can do it all yourself.
-You might want to have a buddy or two around to help you erect walls and complete roofing, but you usually don’t even need to rent any heavy equipment, and you don’t need to hire any professionals.
+The steel frame, the open web trusses, the wall panels and the roof panels.
+You might want to have a buddy or two around to help you erect walls and hoist the metal roof, but you usually don’t even need to rent any heavy equipment or hire any professionals.

-Because the expert Worldwide steel team provides full-service assistance with your steel building – from conception through construction – we’re able to do many of the things architects and engineers traditionally do, as part of our relationship with you.
+Because the expert Worldwide Steel team provides full-service assistance with your steel building – from conception through construction – we’re able to do many of the things architects and engineers traditionally do, as part of our relationship with you.
+When you work with us, we’re more than a standard sales-focused metal building company.
+We’re your design-build team and your building manufacturer along with everything else, which means we’re there every step of the way as your metal building system comes to life.

-If you need them, Worldwide Steel also provides building engineered stamped prints for a fee.
+If you need them, Worldwide Steel also provides building engineered stamped prints of your metal building designs for a fee.
 We also design each building to meet our customer’s local building requirements and provide a set of blueprints, even if you don’t need them to be certified.

 Here’s when you might want an architect or engineer on board

 However.
 Our team can’t always be there with you on-site when your building is being erected.
-Again, this is usually nothing to worry about, but on occasion, our clients come to us with very complicated commercial projects, and the complexity of those steel buildings could warrant the involvement of an architect or engineer who is experienced with steel building construction.
+Again, this is usually nothing to worry about, but on occasion, our clients come to us with very complicated commercial projects, and the complexity of those steel buildings could mean that involving an architect or structural engineer who is experienced with steel building construction is the most effective solution.

 Additionally, if your steel building project is going to be part of a group of buildings that aren’t identical but should look and function cohesively, an architect can help you achieve that consistency.